 • Stage 1 - Under IFRS 9, if the credit risk on a lending exposure has not increased significantly at the reporting date in comparison to its origination date, the Bank should measure the loss allowance for that lending exposure at an amount equal to 12-month expected credit losses.
 The 12-month ECL represents a portion of lifetime ECL that results from default events on a financial instrument that are possible within the next 12 months after the reporting date and is equal to the expected cash shortfalls over the life of the lending exposure or group of lending exposures, due to loss events that could occur in the next 12 months from the reporting date.
 The lifetime cash shortfalls that will result if a default occurs in the next 12 months after the reporting date (or a shorter period if the expected life of a lending exposure is less than 12 months) is weighted by the probability of a default occurring (PD) in those next 12 months after the reporting date (or earlier, given a shorter tenor).

-For lending exposures with a remaining maturity of less than 12 months, a probability of default corresponding to the remaining term to maturity is used.
+For lending exposures with a remaining maturity of less than one year, the 12M PD is applied.
+For debt securities with a remaining maturity of less than 12 months, a probability of default corresponding to the remaining term to maturity is used.
 Not credit-impaired financial assets that are either newly originated or purchased, as well as assets recognized following a substantial modification accounted for as a de-recognition, are classified initially in Stage 1.